agude/agude.github.io/_books/the_dragons_banker.md

 One of my favorite niche sub-genres of fantasy[^fate] explores the question:
 What if a dragon used their intellect, riches, and magic to subtly shape the world instead of charging in and breathing fire.
 I thought {{ this_book }}
-fell squarely into this sub-genre.
+fell squarely into this sub-genre; unfortunately I was wrong.

 [^fate]:
     My longest running tabletop roleplaying game was based on this premise, so